Innovation for the food and beverage market

 Written by Emanuela Lertora

-Cities, hotspot, shopping mall and holiday destinations are populated by a variety of bars, restaurants and take away, from the chipset fast food, to food chains to find dining customers are spoiled by choices.
-Big chins and superstar chefs are often leading the way by embracing new trends, introducing new services and digital innovation, but how independent business can survive in this ever challenging markets?
+Cities, hotspot, shopping mall and holiday destinations are populated by a variety of bars, restaurants and take away, from the cheapest fast food, to food chains to fine dining customers are spoiled by choices.
+Big chains and superstar chefs are often leading the way by embracing new trends, introducing new services and digital innovation, but how independent business can survive in this ever challenging markets?
 In this article we explore how innovation can help food and beverage operators to succeed in their business.